One of the best ways to see and experience downtown Tampa is to explore the Riverwalk, a 2.6-mile waterfront pedestrian walkway.

 Events held here bring more than one million people to the park annually.
 The Curtis Hixon Dog Park is a spot for pets to play.

 On the west side of the Hillsborough River, you can glimpse the silver minarets of the Henry B. Plant Museum on the University of Tampa campus.
-The museum is in the former Tampa Bay Hotel, operated from 1891 to 1932.
+The museum is in the former Tampa Bay Hotel, which operated from 1891 to 1932.

 9. Tampa Museum of Art